 Deadline: Dec 1, 2019

 Applicant type: Undergraduate Student Graduate Student College / University

 Location of project: Canada, Denmark, Finland, Greenland, Iceland, Norway, Russian Federation, Sweden, Alaska Show all

 Location of residency: Canada

 Location of citizenship: CanadaView website Save Need help writing this grant?

 In 1961, the federal government established the Northern Scientific Training Grants Program to encourage Canadian universities to train northern specialists to meet national needs.
-Today, it is the Northern Scientific Training Program (NSTP) and provides supplementary funding to over 300 students annually at over 35 universities across Canada.
+Now called the Northern Scientific Training Program (NSTP) and provides supplementary funding to over 350 students annually at over 35 universities across Canada.
 The program is administered by POLAR as part of its mandate to foster science and technology in Canada’s North.
-Northern Scientific Training Program Information Manual 2017-2018 .
+Northern Scientific Training Program Information Manual 2020-2021.

 The primary purpose of the Northern Scientific Training Program (NSTP) is to encourage and support Canadian university students with an interest in northern studies and conducting thesis research in Northern regions, by assisting them to gain northern professional experience and training, through the issuance of supplementary funds.

 You can learn more about this opportunity by visiting the funder's website.